Complexity for one-dimensional discrete time quantum walk circuits: Lg Discrete Time Quantum Walk

 To conclude the section, we would like to comment on the continuum limit of the walk and its implications on purification.
-As was established in \cite{DiMolfetta:2019kgj, Chandrashekar:2013aa}, the continuum limit of the one-dimensional walk is given by the Dirac-Hamiltonian for a single free fermion, \be H(p)=-i p\left(
+As was established in\,\cite{DiMolfetta:2019kgj, chandrashekar_two-component_2013}, the continuum limit of the one-dimensional walk is given by the Dirac-Hamiltonian for a single free fermion, \be